chrishiestand/node-k8s-dot-graph/README.md

 Inputs are the kubernetes object lists from the k8s api endpoints for NodeList, PodList, ServiceList, and IngressList and output is a string in dot format representing the kubernetes cluster.

+If you want to just generate a .dot or .svg using `kubectl` check out <https://github.com/chrishiestand/k8s-network-graph> instead.

 ## Example Code

 ```javascript